-Looking for the best beaches in Lanzarote for your next Canary Island holiday?
+Looking for Lanzarote best beaches for your next Canary Island holiday?
 From Papagayo and Flamingo beach to the top sandy beach resorts in Lanzarote – we’ve you covered!

 Lanzarote, a Spanish island with year-round warm weather and landscapes that look like they’ve been taken straight out of a fantasy game.
 There are unique art and architecture all over this island, including the heavy influence of César Manrique.